dayzongithub/dayznotes/README.md

 - Growing seeds is started by digging a growing patch with a shovel (fertile ground/compost needed?)

 ### Hunting tips
 - You can't cook with just a pot an some steak.
 What do you need then?
-IDK
+Campfire tripod?